 BYLAW C: REQUIREMENTS FOR BREEDERS

-All SABBS breeder members shall undertake to abide by the Code of Conduct relating to responsible breeding practices (refer to Bylaw G 1 and 2).
+All SABBS breeder members shall undertake to abide by the Code of Conduct as contained in the SABBS Bylaws relating to responsible breeding practices. (refer to Bylaw G 1 and 2)

 DNA profiles are recommended for all Boerboels, and are compulsory for all breeding dogs (male and female) for the registration of their offspring, and for dogs in the Stud and Development Registers.